ulissigroup/F22-06-325/f22-06-325/projects/wildfires/wildfire_dataset.md

     * Mass concentration defines the amount of compound that exists in the smoke.
 3. Run Log.xlsx details where each filter was collected in Blodgett by GPS location and forest plot that burned.
 Tab “Flight Log” provides the details of filters collected from the drone.
 Tab “ground Station” provides details of filters collected at ground level.
 4. All_Shrubcovony_01_16.xlsx displays the types of shrubs that grew at Blodgett.
 The sheet of interest is “16” which stands for 2016 when they conducted a plant inventory.
 Focus on Unit (1st column) 60, 340, and 400 which stand for the plots that we burned at Blodgett.
 Species column lists the shorthand for the shrub/grass that they observed growing in the plot.
 BFRSPlantCodes.xlsx translate the shorthand plant code to a real plant.
+5. `2017 rx burning_topos.pdf` and `BFRSWallMap2017.pdf` Pictures of the units burned.
+6. `Filters vs forest plot number.xlsx`: A more explicit listing of which forest unit each filter was collected at.

 ## Hints and possible approaches

 ## Example Model

-For hints, information about loading in the data, and an example model, see this notebook: https://github.com/ulissigroup/F22-06-325/tree/main/f22-06-325/projects/wildfires/wildfire_notebook.ipynb
+For hints, information about loading in the data, and an example model, see this notebook: {doc}`wildfires/wildfire_notebook`